OpenNebula/marketplace-docs/source/service/oneke.rst

     OneKE 1.24 CE VNF
     OneKE 1.24 CE Storage disk

-A specific version of OneKE/CE consist of:
+A specific version of OneKE/CE consists of:

 - A single OneFlow template ``Service OneKE ..
 CE`` used to instantiate a cluster.
 - VM templates ``OneKE ..
 CE VNF``, ``OneKE ..
 CE``, ``OneKE ..
 CE Storage`` used to instantiate VMs.